Marmik198/Discuz/README.md

 <h1>DISCUZ</h1>
 </div>

-### Discuz is an application where in various users can create rooms, where they can discuss and talk regarding the desired topic.
+### Discuz is an application where in various users can create rooms, where one can discuss and talk regarding any desired topic.

 <hr>